bowmnath/cis-457-w23/activities/week-12-broadcast.md

    This is almost true,
    but it is imprecise (or makes a hidden assumption).
    What would you need to change about the statement to make it true?

+7. We often use human analogies for medium access protocols.
+   In regular conversation,
+   do people use "carrier sense" as part of their protocols?
+   If so, what would it look like if they did not use carrier sense?
+   If not, how would things change if they did use carrier sense?

 8. A friend and I are at a party discussing our favorite networking protocols.
    While she explains TCP,